 - Understand yourself better

-Many people who have breakdowns go to group therapy, sometimes in the hospital and sometimes in an outpatient setting.
-Group therapy has several benefits.
-It might give you opportunities to:
+Many people who have breakdowns go to group therapy or support groups, sometimes in the hospital and sometimes in an outpatient setting.
+Therapy sessions with other people often have several benefits.
+Group therapy might give you opportunities to:

 - Practice communication skills